-Declaring the apron as proof of Crockett's 'Masonic credentials' in that 2008 publication is not surprising because in 2008 no one had ever examined the accuracy of the initial story about the apron, much less scrutinized the misrepresentation of facts that unfolded in 1936 and credibility of the primary source.
-The entire sentence merely passes on the 1936 Masonic supposition that Crockett was a Freemason as if acceptable standards of proof have verified the assumption.
-Multiple hundreds of links on the Internet continue to pass-on the pass-on.
-The tale is so engrained in Masonic lore and the assertion repeated so many times since 1936, the claim rarely, if ever, merits a formal reference, source, citation, or footnote today.
+Declaring the apron as proof of Crockett's "Masonic credentials" in that 2008 publication is not surprising because in 2008 no one had ever examined the accuracy of the initial story about the apron, much less scrutinized the misrepresentation of facts that unfolded in 1936 and the credibility of the primary source.
+The entire sentence merely passes on the 1936 Masonic supposition that Crockett was a Freemason - as if acceptable standards of proof have verified the assumption.
+Multiple hundreds of Internet links continue to pass on the pass-on.
+The tale is so ingrained in Masonic lore, and the assertion repeated so many times since 1936, that the claim rarely, if ever, merits a formal reference, source, citation, or footnote today.
 To that extent, the claim has reached mythic proportions without a determinable basis of fact or natural explanation.